bormanjo/Gamma/README.md

-# Gamma
+# Project Gamma
-Simple Trading Platform
+A Simple Trading Platform

 This a simple stock trading platform built from the ground up using IPython, myplotlib, and yahoo_finance.